getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

     > **Important**
     >
-    > New notes are created with an Unicode BOM indicating Unicode
+    > New notes are created with an Unicode BOM indicating Unicode encoding.
+Do
-    > encoding.
-Do not use the `notepad` editor as it does not
+    > not use the `notepad` editor coming with Windows older than Windows Vista.
-    > understand Unicode.
-Use `Wordpad` or any other modern Unicode
+    > These old versions do not handle Unicode correctly.
+Use
-    > editor instead.
+    > `Wordpad` or any other modern Unicode editor instead.

     Here you can specify what browser you want to use, e.g. if you choose `firefox.exe` or `chromium.exe` and you can specify the